 Figure I-1.
-Agricultural acres compared to non-agricultural acres in the BMAP area
+Agricultural land use in Weeki Wachee BMAP

 FDACS BMP Program Metrics

 Enrollment Delineation and BMAP Metrics

 BMP enrollments are delineated in GIS using county property appraiser parcels.
 In terms of NOIs, enrolled acreage fluctuates when parcels are sold, when leases end or change hands, or when production areas downsize or production ceases, among other reasons.
 Nonproduction areas such as forest, roads, urban structures, and water features are often included within the parcel boundaries.
 Conversely, agricultural lands in the FSAID ALG only include areas identified as agriculture.
 To estimate the agricultural acres enrolled in the BMP program, OAWP overlays the FSAID ALG and BMP enrollment data within GIS to calculate the acres of agricultural land in an enrolled parcel.